ohmrr/dotfiles/README.md

 # .dotfiles

-Having a cluttered, and unorganized `$HOME` always bothered me.
-So I made this in order to organize some files and still have the same functionality that I would normally.
-It's also a good idea to upload them to GitHub in case you ever need to change your system.
+Having a cluttered, and unorganized `$HOME` always bothered me, so I made this repo in order to organize it.
+I used symlinks in order to keep my files in a separate directory and link them to my `$HOME` so that I keep the same functionality.

-Using symlinks, you can keep all the files in a seperate directory and link them to the `$HOME` directory.
-This is great for all the important files that need to be there.
-For example:

-`ln -s ~/.dotfiles/.zshrc ~/.zshrc`

-Other files don't need to be in your home directory at all, like `.zsh_history`.
-Keeping these less important files in a seperate directory can help out with all the clutter.
+Less important files like `.zsh_history` don't even need to be in your home directory, so you can just keep them in a .dotfiles folder without linking them.

 ## Note

-- There is no script to automate organizing your `$HOME` in this repo.
-It is here to be used as a reference to others who want to do what I did here.
-- Some configurations may or may not be exclusive to MacOS, such as the macos plugin in oh-my-zsh or the iOS simulator.
+- Some configurations might be exclusive to MacOS, such as the macos plugin from oh-my-zsh or the iOS simulator.